 As a pastor of an urban congregation, I have found myself in a conundrum about what it means to “join” or “become” a member of the Church.
 People are not interested in “joining” churches.
 Their reasons range from a lack of trust in the institution, to an inability to see its need, to reluctance in making a commitment.

 In trying to make sense of all of this, the paradigm of believing and belonging has become helpful, though equally problematic.
 Believing and belonging are always connected, but in this instance, Jesus makes clear that “belonging” actually precedes “believing”.

 In our congregation, we’ve started talking about the notion of “membering” ourselves to the Church.
 Instead of “membership” being used as a noun, here we are intentionally using it as a verb.
 Membering one’s self back to the Body is needed in order to experience the fullness of what it means to function in the same manner that God intended for the Church.
-When done well, member-ing helps to foster the kind of culture or environment in which belonging can take place.
+When done well, membering helps to foster the kind of culture or environment in which belonging can take place.

 I am not sure why I came to this class.
 I should probably confess that I am not a Christian — at least not in the way that some of you describe yourselves.
 I am here because this church is in my community.
-I believe most of what I am hearing and experiencing about Jesus, and I love the people here and I felt like it was right for me to come to this class.”
+I believe most of what I am hearing and experiencing about Jesus, and I love the people here and I felt like it was right for me to come to this class.

 Of course, my question as pastor was this:

 Can he join — “member” here — if he doesn’t define himself as Christian?
 It was crystal clear that he has a strong sense of belonging.
-This conversation gifted us, the Church, with a real live example of the relationship between believing and belonging.
+This conversation gifted us, the Church, with a real living example of the relationship between believing and belonging.
 In this one person, the two are inextricably linked.

 Yet, as strong believers of our faith, welcoming those into our communities whose beliefs don’t perfectly align with ours can be challenging.
 In a recent training with a group of urban church youth leaders, I began talking about the relationship and tension between believing and belonging.
 One of the participants became very irritated.
 Finally, he said, “I’m not comfortable with what you are suggesting.
 We have to make clear to people what they are supposed to believe, what it means to follow Jesus and that it requires one to give up their life.
 We are not here just to help people find a place to belong.”
-I honestly had the thought, “shouldn’t we be a community that welcomes people in the name of Christ, where those who are disconnected, disenfranchised, pushed out, etc., feel a sense of genuine belonging?
+I honestly had the thought, “shouldn’t we be a community that welcomes people in the name of Christ, where those who are disconnected, disenfranchised, pushed out, etc., feel a sense of genuine belonging?”

 Words gain their meaning when we experience a genuine sense of belonging to the community of the body of Christ.
 In other words, May we envision and work toward making the Church a radical place of belonging so that people will believe.